Skip to content

 Pat Onoapoi

-Pat is Senior Programme Manager for the ACU.
+Senior Programme Manager for the ACU

 Teachers in African universities are experiencing mounting pressures due to rapidly rising student populations, combined with academic staff shortages.
 These factors can adversely affect teaching quality and the student experience.